asanteyaw/ML-Work/README.md

 ---

 ## 👨🏾‍💻 Author
-Maintained as part of a broader research work in quantitative finance and machine‑learning applications.
+Maintained as part of ongoing research in **quantitative finance, stochastic modeling, and applied machine learning**.